 - 2013, Albert P. Weisman Award, Columbia College Chicago

-BAJ Journalism, Indiana University
+BAJ (Bachelor of Arts in Journalism), Indiana University

-MFA Photography, Columbia College Chicago
+MFA in Photography, Columbia College Chicago